 The picture is split in two with the top image being of a white girl wearing a black Nirvana beanie crying.
 The bottom image being of a punk curled up in a doorway.
 The two images are separated by the article title - Taking Antidepressants Isn't A Big Deal, Here's Why

-The three clinical signs of depression that won’t respond to talking therapy alone or long soaks in a bubble bath.
-It’s these three things that when you’re depressed and people tell you to go on a holiday to feel better, you just ended up on holiday feeling equally depressed.
+There are three clinical signs of depression that won’t respond to talking therapy alone or long soaks in a bubble bath.
+It’s these three things that when you’re depressed and people tell you to go on a holiday to feel better, you just end up on holiday feeling equally depressed.
 These three crucial signs of depression are:

 Anhedonia